MBernAca/PecubeGUI_Doc/docs/source/Usage.rst

   *Figure 10.
 "Ages" tab where to define the thermochronometers to use.
 Here, the example is made with sample specific predictions for the apatite (U-Th)/He system.*

-| If you chose the “sample specific” option, then when clicking on any thermochronometer check box a new window will pop up (Figure 11).
+| When clicking on any thermochronometer check box a new tab will show on the righ-hand part of the interface (Figure 10).
-| This window shows extra parameters for the computation of grain-specific ages.
+| This tab is where you can provide observations (ages with errors), and shows extra parameters for the computation of grain-specific ages.
 These extra parameters include for e.g., (U-Th)/he based thermochronometer:

 *	*Diffusion model*: the helium diffusion model to use.
 The options are the Farley et al. (2000), Shuster et al. (2006), and the radiation damage models from Gautheron et al. (2009), Flowers et al. (2009, RDAAM) and Willett et al. (2017, ADAM).
 *	*Ea*: The activation energy (kJ.mol\ :sup:`-1`\).
 This is automatically updated according to the selected diffusion model, but it can be changed at the user’s discretion.